msiemens/tinydb/README.rst

   e.g. `PyMongo <http://api.mongodb.org/python/current/>`_) nor any dependencies
   from PyPI.

-- **works on Python 2.6 – 3.4 and PyPy:** TinyDB works on all
-  modern versions of Python and PyPy.
+- **works on Python 2.6 – 3.5 and PyPy:** TinyDB works on all modern versions of Python and PyPy.

 - **powerfully extensible:** You can easily extend TinyDB by writing new storages or modify the behaviour of storages with Middlewares.
-This includes custom serialization of objects, which the used storage can't handle (e.g. for storing `datetime` objects in a JSON file).

 - **100% test coverage:** No explanation needed.